TB Testing in Happy Valley, OR

 If there happens to be no bump present at the injection site, or there happens to be a very small one, that very likely means that the patient does not have TB.
 But however, if they happen to be recently infected, then their body’s natural defenses, which is the immune system, may not actually react to the skin test just yet.
 In that case, the patients’ doctor may want to and suggest to have another TB skin test administered in about 8 to 10 weeks.

 If you or anyone in your family are interested or need to receive a TB skin test, then schedule a time to visit the medical professionals at Columbia Clinic Urgent Care.
-We have 2 conveniently located clinics near you in Happy Valley, OR.
+We have conveniently located clinic near you in Happy Valley, OR.
 Get your TB skin test today.
 If you or someone in your family are having any symptoms of TB, save the stress and hassle of not knowing if this is the disease that is present.
 You and your family need to get treatment to be able to help you recover.
 Our highly-trained urgent care medical staff are here to help get you feeling better.